 Principles of Physics

-Principles of Physics ePrep Course is one of the ten specially developed ePrep (or e-PREP) courses to help NSF, NSmen, and others to better prepare themselves for university studies, in any of the universities in Singapore or overseas.
+Principles of Physics ePrep Course is one of the ten specially developed ePrep (or e-PREP) courses to help NSF, NSmen, and others to better prepare themselves for university studies anywhere.
+It is also available at SF@NS LXP platform.
 Physics is the fundamental of engineering and physical science studies and yet many students, especially those without A-level physics, do not have a strong foundation in physics leading to great problems!

 The course is based on the popular textbook, Principles of Physics by Serway and Jewett, and this textbook comes free with the course, together with excellent learning materials provided by the publishers, Cengage.

 In addition, learning materials on discrete mathematics also made available so that students get to build up their knowledge on this important topic in mathematics.
 Samples of materials provided are given below.

 A retired NTU professor is also available for consultations.
 He can be reached via email or WhatsApp messaging.
 Please note that this Principles of Physics university prep course is very different from the other physics university prep course also by NTU.
 Please read below for details for this university prep course on physics.

 Please note that this course, as well as the other ePrep courses provided by NTU, is now also available at SF@NS LXP, the SkillsFuture@NationalService Learning eXperience Platform.